 Hideaki Fujiki is an Associate Professor of Graduate School of Letters at Nagoya University, Japan.
 He received his M.A. and Ph.D. in film studies from the University of Wisconsin-Madison.
 His research has been focused on the historical formation and transformation of the film star system in pre-war Japan.
 It is an attempt to show how stars' popularity and respectability shaped up on the basis of their visual representations, image circulation, public reception, and other socio-historical conditions.
-His current project is to examine cinema as an intersection between consumer culture and national education in Japan from the 1910s through the 1950s.
+He is currently working on The Japanese Cinema Book (coedited with Alastair Phillips, British Film Institute, forthcoming), and on cinema audience as well as on cinema and ecology.

 Making Personas: Transnational Film Stardom in Modern Japan (Harvard University Asia Center, 2013)